 The CompactMessageControl parameter defines the content of the Compact frame’s Message Content field, except for any data for the Passthrough field which is supplied by the Msdu parameter.
+The CompactMessageVersion indicates which revision of the Message Content field format is used in the Compact Frame.

 One page 28, line 5 change: